wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ⁸Denying this [your mind is one with God’s mind] and thinking otherwise has held your ego together, but has literally split your mind.
 ⁹As a loving brother I am deeply concerned with your mind, and urge you to follow my example as you look at yourself and at your brother, and see in both [yourself and your brother] the glorious creations of a glorious Father.

-#### substituted
+::: details Substituted

-2. I have said that you cannot change your mind by changing your behaviour, but I have also said, and many times, that you <em>can</em> change your mind.
+2. I have said that you cannot change your mind by changing your behaviour, but I have also said, and many times, that you *can* change your mind.
-²When your mood tells you that you have chosen wrongly, and you choosing wrongly is so whenever you are not joyous, then <em>know choosing wrongly need not be</em>
+²When your mood tells you that you have chosen wrongly, and you choosing wrongly is so whenever you are not joyous, then *know choosing wrongly need not be*
 ³In every case you have thought wrongly about some brother God created, and are perceiving images your ego makes in a darkened glass.
 ⁴Think honestly what you have thought that God would not have thought, and what you have not thought that God would have you think.
 ⁵Search sincerely for what you have done and left undone accordingly, and then change your mind to think with God’s mind.